Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Antioxidant enzymes: superoxide dismutase (SOD), catalase, glutathione peroxidase.

-High levels of MDA or 8-OHdG reflect accelerated wear of DNA and cell membranes.
-Oxidative stress is directly involved in skin aging, sarcopenia (muscle wasting) and neurodegenerative diseases such as Alzheimer's or Parkinson's [3][4].
+High levels of MDA or 8-OHdG indicate accelerated wear and tear of DNA and cell membranes.
+Oxidative stress is directly implicated in skin aging, sarcopenia (muscle wasting), and neurodegenerative diseases such as Alzheimer's and Parkinson's [3][4].

 How to improve it